 Questions and Answers

-- How long can I spend at Stonehenge?
+- How long should I spend at Stonehenge?

-You're welcome to spend as long as you like looking around the exhibition, the Stone Circle and the wider landscape.
-We've put together some suggestions of how to spend your time with us if you have two hours or less, half a day or a full day.
+We think you need at least 2.5 hours to see Stonehenge, but you're welcome to spend as long as you like looking around the exhibition, the Stone Circle and the wider National Trust landscape.
+We've put together some itineraries to help you plan your time with us.

 - I'm going to be more than half an hour late for my time slot, will I still be able to get in?

 We’ll do our best to fit you in if we can, but if we’ve reached capacity for the time slot when you arrive, you will have to wait until the next available time slot.

 - Does my time slot relate to a particular bus departure time?